eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-config.rst

 The default behaviour is to include each IP address several times in the set of addresses (for participant indices 0 through :ref:`Discovery/MaxAutoParticipantIndex <//CycloneDDS/Domain/Discovery/MaxAutoParticipantIndex>`).
-Each IP address then has a different UDP port number, which corresponding to another participant index.
+Each IP address then has a different UDP port number, each corresponding to a participant index.
 Configuring several peers in this way causes a large burst of packets to be sent each time an SPDP message is sent out, and each local DDSI participant causes a burst of its own messages.
 Because most participant indices are not used, this is wasteful behaviour and is